Panasonic Lumix DMC-CM1: Description

-To date, the Panasonic Lumix DMC-CM1 is the smartphone with the largest sensor, surpassing the Nokia 808 Pureview (2012) with 1/1.2" sensor, and the slimmest camera with 1" sensor at the same time.
+Panasonic Lumix DMC-CM1 was, for years, the smartphone with the largest camera sensor.
+As of 2023, there are no smartphones with bigger sensors, but others have matched it.
+On its launch, it surpassed the Nokia 808 Pureview (2012) with 1/1.2" sensor, and also was the slimmest camera with 1" sensor.
 It is also the only smartphone that takes any external lens (37mm or any other with a step ring) like any other dedicated camera.

-The combination of an f/2.8 lens and 1 inch sensor give it a hitherto unprecedented ability for (unsimulated) shallow depth of field.
+The combination of an f/2.8 lens and 1 inch sensor gave it a hitherto unprecedented ability for (unsimulated) shallow depth of field.
 Forbes reserved judgement on the image quality given review samples were not available, writing "it remains to be seen whether a 1-inch sensor and Leica lens is enough to elevate the image quality of DMC-CM1 sufficiently high above the best smartphones".

 It is able to record video with 2160p at 15 frames per second and 1080p at 30 frames per second.
 It is equipped with manual camera controls and allows for a maximum light sensitivity of ISO 25600.